 - Most often, periods will stop completely.

-- Some women will have irregular periods or spotting (bleeding between periods).
+- Some injection users will have irregular bleeding or spotting (bleeding between your usual bleeds).

-- Some injection users will have periods that last longer and are heavier.
+- Some injection users will have bleeding that lasts longer and is heavier.

 These changes may be a nuisance but they’re not harmful.

-If you do have prolonged bleeding it may be possible for the doctor or nurse to give you some additional hormone or medicine that can help control the bleeding.
-They may also check that the bleeding is not due to other causes, such as an infection.
+If you do have prolonged bleeding, it may be possible for the doctor or nurse to give you some additional hormone or medicine that can help control the bleeding.
+They may also check that the bleeding isn't due to other causes, such as an infection.